-The teachings and guidance are traditionally offered according to the practice of dāna, a mutual exchange of generosity and abundance between teachers and students.
+Planet Dharma teachings are offered according to the ancient practice of dāna, a mutual exchange of generosity and abundance between teachers and students.

 In Buddhism dāna has been the traditional approach for thousands of years.
 Through our cultivation of dāna, we leave habitual states of mental poverty behind and steadily grow a reality of psychological, spiritual and thus material richness.
-Dāna practice is a thread that weaves through Planet Dharma’s approach to awakening – find out more on our How it Works page – and so all Planet Dharma’s teachings are offered on the basis on dāna,
+Dāna practice is a thread that weaves through Planet Dharma’s approach to awakening (see How it Works) and so all Planet Dharma’s teachings are offered on the basis on dāna,

 In our current times this ancient practice is also being understood in new lights with movements such as the “gift economy” and “sacred economics”.

-Dāna – the first step on a spiritual path
+Dāna as the first step on a spiritual path

 The practice of generosity is the essence of the path to freedom – the first crack of light in our ego-protected lives.
 Moments of generosity open up space in our hearts, alleviates fear that we don’t have enough, and allows us to relax our clinging.